Eglwyseg: History

 A medieval church, perhaps the chapel referred to in the name Eglwysegl, was marked on Speed and Saxton's 17th-century maps of the valley, but it had disappeared by 1808.
 The school church of St Mary's, built on land donated by Sir Watkin Williams-Wynn, was opened in 1871; it held its last service in 1985 and has now been converted to residential use.
 The valley also contained a nonconformist (Calvinistic Methodist) chapel, built in 1856, closed in 1930, and now ruinous.
 Until the early 20th century, when they were culverted, there were many fords across Eglwyseg's numerous streams (the road from Esclusham Mountain still fords the river at World's End), and there are also a number of 18th-century stone bridges.

+The limestone cliffs were quarried in the past for building stone, and lime kilns were used to convert limestone to lime.
+This had uses as lime mortar as well as to improve soil.
+At the top of the valley, at Craig y Forwyn (near World's End) there was a lead and silver mine which operated in the mid 19th century.
+Also near the head of the valley, but on the Western side, was the Pant Glas slate quarry.
+After several years prospecting in the valley by John Jones and George Evans a body of slate was discovered there in 1883.
+With the backing of a Mr George Roper of London the Pant Glas Slate and Slab Company was formed in 1883.
+An incline was built that year, and there were plans to build a tramway to carry the slate to Llangollen (much like the nearby Oernant Tramway), but this was never built.
+There was a tragedy in 1886 when three men were killed in the quarry by the sudden collapse of 1000 tons of overhanging rock.
+The Pant Glas slate company was put into voluntary liquidation in 1892, the same year that the Llangollen Slab and Slate Company was wound up with closure of its quarries and the Pentrefelin slate and slab mill.